Klamath Falls, Oregon

 Would you like to be part of a deaf and hard of hearing community that is growing?

 If this is intriguing to you, then come to the charming town of Ashland, OR… home of SOU, the world renowned Oregon Shakespeare Festival, and many outdoor activities.
 While Ashland has a small town atmosphere, it is also close to Medford, which is the largest city in southern Oregon and one of the the fastest growing regions in the state.

 If you would like more information, please contact Ila Sachs, our Program Coordinator for Deaf and Hard of Hearing Services.
 Ila is a certified interpreter with 20+ years of experience in the post-secondary arena.

 Come join us and be part of our dream!

 - Instructor tips for working with Deaf and hard of hearing students & interpreters

 - Instructor tips for working with students who are hard of hearing

-- Policies & Procedures for Using an Interpreter
+- Policies and Procedures for Using an Interpreter

-- RID/NAD Code of Professional Conduct for Interpreters (summary) (Full version at RID.org)
+- RID/NAD Code of Professional Conduct for Interpreters (summary) (NAD-RID Code of Professional Conduct-2005)

 - Policies and Procedures for Using CART